c-zhou/polyGembler/README.md

 	-r/--repeat              Repeat haplotype inferring for multiple times as EM algorithm could be trapped in local optima.
 The program takes three values from here, i.e., for scaffold, for superscaffold and for genetic linkage map refinement.
-Three values should be seperated by ',' (default 30,30,10).
+Three values should be separated by ',' (default 30,30,10).
 	-rr/--refinement-round   Number of rounds to refine pseudomelecules (default 10.)